 We’re not done yet and I could use your help.

-There are some minor improvements I’d like to add in future versions, such as prettying up the plots with custom themes.
-More importantly, I’d like to patch up the content holes.
+There are some minor improvements I’d like to add in future versions.
+Most importantly, I’d like to patch up the content holes.
 A few simulations, figures, and models are beyond my current skill set.
 I’ve opened separate GitHub issues for the most important ones and they are as follows: